-I’ve written in this blog before about devoting an extra ten minutes a day in the morning to non-selling tasks—avoiding time wasters that can ruin a day and get them all out of the way early.
+I’ve written in this blog before about devoting an extra ten minutes in the morning to non-selling tasks—avoiding time wasters that can ruin a day and get them all out of the way early.
 However, this can also be applied at the end of the day, too.

 What are you doing to “close down”?
 How are you leaving you sales materials and your work?
 If you take a few minutes at the end of every day to prep your materials for the next day, that’s time you can devote tomorrow to selling.
 Again, the goal is to spend as much of your “sales day” selling and not on non-selling tasks.